 Can I work at an agency that is not one of PILI’s Participating Agencies?

 PILI approves placements outside of our 60 Participating Agencies on a case-by-case basis, when a Fellow is planning to live outside of Illinois during the summer of bar study or when a Fellow’s interests are in a particular area not represented among our Participating Agencies.
 To be approved, the agency must meet the following criteria: (1) the hiring law firm has approved the placement; (2) the Fellow will be performing 300 hours of legal work; (3) the Fellow will work under the supervision of an attorney who is licensed for the jurisdiction in which they will be performing the legal work; and (4) the Fellow’s work is for the benefit of low-income and/or underrepresented individuals, families and/or communities.
 You cannot apply through the online application system for placements outside of PILI’s Participating Agencies.
-Contact PILI Program Associate Brent Page by email or by phone at 312-832-5128 to discuss this option.
+Contact PILI Program Manager Brent Page by email or by phone at 312-832-5128 to discuss this option.

 Can mid-year graduates begin Fellowships in the spring semester?